 Finding great tenants for your rental property in Canada is one of the hardest things about being a landlord.
 It is a lot easier when you know where to list your ads.
 Using a trustworthy website with a lot of traffic is always a good first step.

 If you are a landlord with house rentals or apartments for rent looking for tenants, SingleKey can help make your renting process easier, faster and safer.
-With our tenant credit and background check you can screen your potential applicants in less than 5 minutes to find the perfect renters for your property.
+With our Tenant Credit Check in Canada you can screen your potential applicants in less than 5 minutes to find the perfect renters for your property.